 Warsaw, Poland – In case you hadn’t noticed, it’s hot.
-And about to get a whole lot hotter.
+And about to get a whole lot hotter, as several EU countries, including Poland, have set new temperature records.

 On Wednesday, Germany, Poland and the Czech Republic recorded their highest temperatures in history for the month of June, according to meteorologists.

-In the Czech Republic, temperatures reached 38.9°C in Doksany, northern Bohemia, compared to 38.2°C in Radzyn, eastern Poland – two national and historic highs for the month of June.
+In the Czech Republic, temperatures reached 38.9°C in Doksany, northern Bohemia, compared to 38.2°C in Radzyn, eastern Poland – two national and historic temperature records for the month of June.
 With temperatures rising to 38.6°C in some parts of the country, Germany also set a new record for June.

 The heatwave, which is impacting most of the European continent and originates from Sahara, is due to intensify over the week-end, with temperatures exceeding 40°C in several countries, including Spain, Italy, France and Switzerland.